htwangtw/abide-fmriprep-slurm/README.md

 # abide-fmriprep-slurm

 Create SLURM scripts for preprocessing ABIDE 1 and 2 wih fMRIPrep.

-Hosting the script here before giga processing 2 is ready.
+The process was done on Compute Canada Beluga.

 ## Dependency